egonw/SARS-CoV-2-Queries/src/solution.md

 There is currently no solution for SARS-CoV-2.

 But there are ideas about what solutions might be.
-A vaccin is one of them, but development of that takes time [<cite>Q87461271</cite>].
+A vaccine is one of them, but development of that takes time [<cite>Q87461271</cite>].
 But there is also talk about antibodies and repurposing of drugs.
 All this is very much exploratory at this moment.
 Clinical trials are important (see the [Clinical trials](https://egonw.github.io/SARS-CoV-2-Queries/covid.html#clinical-trials) section).